 You can use a family trust to look after money and provide an income for children who can’t manage their own affairs.

-Setting up a trust is complicated.
-You'll need to getlegal advice and tell your Tax Office if you set up a trust.
+Setting up a trust is complicated so you may want to work with a solicitor or tax adviser.
+You need to tell HM Revenue & Customs if you set up a trust.

 If you cannot find what you are looking for on Findlaw.co.uk please let us know by contacting us at: email@example.com.

 Furthermore, please be aware that while we attempt to ensure all our information is as up-to-date and relevant as possible occasionally some our articles may no longer be accurate.